-This report was prepared using census data and financial information as of the valuation date, July 1, 2021.
+This report was prepared using census data and financial information as of the valuation date, July 1, 2023.
 Events following that date are not, and should not be, reflected in this report.
-Whereas there remains a lot of uncertainty, we continue to monitor developments regarding the COVID-19 pandemic and the impact it may have on the Fund.
-Actual experience, both demographic and economic, will be reflected in subsequent valuations as experience emerges.

 The valuation reflects a plan closed to new entrants since 1960 and at this time only covers retirees.
-All risks and assumptions are a reflection of the nature of a wasting trust to meet the obligation to these remaining retired participants.
+All risks and assumptions reflect the nature of a wasting trust to meet the obligation to these remaining retired participants.